AHendley84/pp4-pizzatheaction/README.md

 - Caputo products, images, prices and descriptions courtsey of [FifoStore.co.uk](https://fifostore.co.uk/).

 ### Acknowledgements
+- My wife for being so supportive and understanding when I've been burning the midnight oil and for having belief in me to complete this when I didn't.
 - My mentor Mitko Bachvarov for his help and advice on this and my previous projects.
 - Tutor Support at [Code Institute](https://codeinstitute.net/) for help and guidance when I hit some issues with Webhook Handlers.
-- Our Cohort Facilitator, Amy Richardson, for her support and advice.
+- Our Cohort Facilitator, Amy Richardson, for her support, advice and enthusiasum.
 - All my fellow students in the Feb-2023-PLA channel.